alenaliu/Matconv_vgg16_to_Lasagne/README.md

-# Matconv_vgg16_to_Lasagne
+# Converting a MatConvNet VGG16 Pretrained CNN to Lasagne
-Converts a pretrained VGG-16 CNN trained in MatConvNet to Lasagne
+This repo converts a pretrained VGG-16 CNN trained in MatConvNet to Lasagne

 # Quick Start
 Simply run `matconv_vgg16_to_lasagne.py`, or check out the iPython Notebook (to come) to see the functions in use.